-Whilst a number of audits returned partial assurance ratings, management accepted and responded to recommendations.
-Nothing else of significance has been brought to his attention so the HoIAS considers that during 2021-22, reasonable assurance can be given that the Council's control environment remained overall adequate and effective."
+There was a reduction in the proportion of audits returning partial assurance ratings and management accepted and has responded to internal audit recommendations.
+Nothing else of significance has been brought to his attention so the HoIAS considers that during 2022-23, reasonable assurance can be given that the Council's control environment remained overall adequate and effective"

-\Head of Internal Audit Services
+Head of Internal Audit Service

 Risk management and internal control are a significant part of the governance framework and are designed to manage risk to a reasonable level.
-We cannot eliminate all risk of failure to achieve policies, aims and objectives however the above controls provide reasonable but not absolute assurance of effectiveness.
+We cannot eliminate all risk of failure to achieve policies, aims and objectives; however the above controls provide reasonable but not absolute assurance of effectiveness.